o54ma-4l5h4r1f/o54ma-4l5h4r1f.github.io/test/GIT.md

 > GitHub.com
   GitHub Enterprise Server

 ?
-You're already logged into github.com.
+You are already logged into github.com.
 Do you want to re-authenticate? (y/N) y

 ?
 What is your preferred protocol for Git operations?
 > HTTPS